Inca Trail Trek - Machu Picchu Picture

 Minimize Plastic Waste on The Inca Trail

 The issue of plastic pollution affects destinations worldwide, and The Inca Trail is no exception.
 Bring a reusable water bottle and a cloth bag to avoid single-use plastic items.
 Many hotels and restaurants in Peru are adopting eco-friendly practices, so support their efforts by using eco-friendly products and avoiding unnecessary plastic consumption.
-On our Inca Trail treks, we minimize the use of plastics wherever possible.
+On our Inca Trail Hikes, we minimize the use of plastics wherever possible.

 The most essential part of your Inca Trail Kit is a Refillble Water Bottle!